Disclaimer: I do not own Harry Potter.

 "Of course, I do," Hermione looked affronted.
 "How can anyone forget that?"

 Ron held back tears at finally finding a kindred spirit.
-He really shouldn't have gone to the twins for confirmation.
+He really shouldn't have gone to the twins for confirmation regarding that story.
 "That didn't happen, Hermione."

 Hermione was speechless at the monumental stupidity of what she was witnessing.
 'Is this boy for real?'